1. /

 Background

-Burnet’s mission is to achieve better health for vulnerable communities in Australia and internationally by accelerating the translation of research, discovery and evidence into sustainable health solutions.
+Burnet Institute's vision is to create a more equitable world through better health.
+We aim to support vulnerable communities in Australia and internationally by accelerating the translation of research, of research discovery and evidence into sustainable health solutions so no-one is left behind.

 Purpose

-The purpose of this policy is to give context and direction to Burnet’s external stakeholder’s complaint handling procedures.
-Under this policy we:
+The purpose of the External Stakeholders Complaints Handling Policy (Policy) is to give context and direction to Burnet’s external stakeholders’ complaint handling procedures.

-• Support the monitoring of complaints in an endeavour to improve the quality of the services Burnet provides; and;
+• support the monitoring of complaints in an endeavour to improve the quality of the services Burnet provides.

-• The procedure associated with this policy ensures that potential adverse human rights impacts are properly addressed by the Burnet Institute and that adequate remediation is provided to complainants for any actual adverse human rights impacts that are caused or contributed to by the Burnet Institute’s business activities and operations.
+The procedures associated with this policy ensure that potential adverse human rights impacts are properly addressed by Burnet and that adequate remediation is provided to complainants for any actual adverse human rights impacts that are caused or contributed to by Burnet’s business activities and operations.

 Scope

 This Policy is intended to apply to any complaint, regardless of who makes it.
-We will accept complaints relating to our paid staff, our volunteers, our partners, our contracted service providers or anyone else acting on our behalf.
+We will accept complaints relating to our paid staff, students, our volunteers, our partners, our contracted service providers or anyone else acting on Burnet’s behalf.

-A complaint may be made by a person to whom we deliver services or goods or who is affected by our services or goods, a partner, a local organisation with which we work our staff, volunteers, donors or a member of the public.
-Anonymous complaints can be made, but obviously our ability to investigate them maybe limited because of this.
+A complaint may be made by a person to whom we deliver services or goods or who is affected by our services or goods, a partner, a local organisation with which we work, our staff, volunteers, donors or a member of the public.
+Anonymous complaints can be made, but our ability to investigate them may be limited because of this.

 Definitions